 Insurance with profits participation - Under IFRS, the Unallocated Divisible Surplus ('UDS') represents the amount of assets held over realistic liabilities, effectively the Estate.
-The Estate is included in the IFRS reserves, but excluded from the Solvency II technical provisions, and treated as own funds, albeit restricted.
+With IFRS 17, the shareholders' share of the estate is included in equity and policyholders' share is in the reserves, whereas all of the estate is excluded from the Solvency II technical provisions, and treated as own funds, albeit restricted.

 Index-linked and unit-linked - Under Solvency II the recognition of negative reserves is permitted.
 In comparison, under IFRS, the recognition of future profits on this line of business is prohibited.
-Hence the IFRS non-unit reserves are zero while under Solvency II the 'best estimate' of liabilities means that negative non-unit reserves are allowed and reserves can be less than surrender amounts.
+Hence the IFRS non-unit reserves are zero while under Solvency II the 'best estimate' of liabilities means that negative non-unit reserves are allowed, and reserves can be less than surrender amounts.